The Language of the Journey

 Nawab

-A Muslim princely ruler under the Mughal empire and the Raj — Lucknow's Nawabs of Awadh built its refined culture of poetry, courtesy and slow-cooked cuisine that survives in the city's kitchens today.
+The Nawabs of Awadh built Lucknow's culture of poetry, elaborate courtesy and slow-cooked cuisine, which survives in the city's kitchens and its manners today.

 On the journey:Lucknow journeys|Reference:Encyclopaedia Britannica